ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 .. note::

-The VIRCONF utility cannot be run with Virtel running.
-In this situation, you can UNLOAD the ARBO file by using the command:
+The VIRCONF utility cannot be run when Virtel is active.
+In this situation however, you can still UNLOAD the ARBO file by using the following command:

 ::